MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-provision.md

 ### Deploy the Windows Hello for Business Group Policy object

-The application of the Windows Hello for Business Group Policy object uses security group filtering.
-This enables you to link the Group Policy object at the domain, ensuring the Group Policy object is within scope to all users.
-However, the security group filtering ensures only the members of the *Windows Hello for Business Users* global group receive and apply the Group Policy object, which results in the provisioning of Windows Hello for Business.
+The application of Group Policy object uses security group filtering.
+This solution allows to link the GPO to the domain, ensuring the GPO is scoped to all users.
+The security group filtering ensures that only the members of the *Windows Hello for Business Users* global group receive and apply the GPO, which results in the provisioning of Windows Hello for Business.

 1. Start the **Group Policy Management Console** (gpmc.msc)
 1. In the navigation pane, expand the domain and right-click the node that has your Active Directory domain name and select **Link an existing GPO**